 On April 25, 2023, the Ramsey City Council awarded the construction contract for this street reconstruction project to Northern Lines Contracting, Inc. of Hanover, Minnesota, for $1,244,237.29.
 These improvements will be funded using a combination of Municipal State Aid (MSA) Funds, Stormwater Utility Funds, Sanitary Sewer Utility Funds, Water Utility Funds, and Park Improvement Trust Funds.
 Portions of the Sanitary Sewer Utility Funds and Water Utility Funds will be reimbursed through the PACT Charter development agreement.
 Property owners will not be assessed for any portion of this project.
 An update letter has been mailed to property owners with updates on the project status.
 It may be viewed here.

 Pre-construction Meeting Update:

 On May 4, 2023, the City held a pre-construction meeting with Northern Lines Contracting, the Contractor constructing the improvements.
 The purpose of the pre-construction meeting is to review the Contractor’s proposed construction schedule, share contact information, check the status of permits, and discuss relevant construction-related procedures, processes, and requirements.

 Northern Lines Contracting discussed the following main construction processes and preliminary schedule with the City:

 May 8 Place erosion control and tree protection fencing (2 days)

-Preparing eastern half of project subgrade for utility excavation (4 days)
+- Preparing the eastern half of the project subgrade for utility excavation (4 days)